ErisYoung/douyin_spider/README-EN.md

 #### Update

-2019-5-13: 👌deal with "_signature" signature param, and it works
+* 2019-5-13: 👌deal with "_signature" signature param, and it works
+* 2019-6-26: 👌pack project to pypi.org, and encryption'API is unchanged,and still works